jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 Jamulus puts itself into `/usr/local/bin`.
 You can now delete the sources directory you compiled from.

-If you get problems with sound breaking up (in particular XRUN errors reported by Jack/QJackCtl) try setting bigger values (eg 256 frames or 3 periods) in step 3 above, or lower ones (eg 64 frames) for better performance.
+If you get problems with sound breaking up (in particular XRUN errors reported by Jack/QJackCtl) try setting bigger values (eg 256 frames or 3 periods) in step 3 above.
+Lower ones (eg 64 frames) could bring better performance but maybe more sound problems.
 See the [troubleshooting page](Client-Troubleshooting) otherwise.

 ## All installed?
 Have a look at [Hardware Setup](Hardware-Setup).